The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: How the LAION-Aesthetics Predictor was Made

+Ethnography is a qualitative method from anthropology seeking to explain how groups of people interpret and act in the world \cite{dourish2014reading_ethnography}.
+Ethnographic research typically involves extended participant observation and interviews within physical field-sites, ranging from remote villages \cite{geertz1973interpretation} to AI research labs \cite{forsythe2001studying}.
+While ethnography began within physical field sites, the 1990s saw a proliferation of multi-sited ethnographic research due to the rise of globalization and the internet \cite{marcus1995ethnography}.
+Within this paradigm, \citet{geiger2011trace} propose trace ethnography as ``a powerful and flexible methodology, able to turn thin documentary traces into ‘thick descriptions’ \cite{geertz1973interpretation} of actors and events that are often invisible in today's distributed, networked environments.''
+For example, \citet{geiger2011trace} reconstruct the blocking of a Wikipedia vandal by drawing on thin documentary traces of edit history.

-Ethnography is a qualitative method from anthropology seeking to explain how groups of people interpret the world \cite{dourish2014reading_ethnography}.
-While ethnography began within physical field sites, the 1990s saw a proliferation of multi-sited ethnographic research \cite{marcus1995ethnography}.
-Our approach aligns with what \citet{marcus1995ethnography} describes as ``following the thing,'' a tactic often used to study supply chains \cite{tsing2015mushroom}.
-We also draw on the later development of trace ethnography \cite{geiger2011trace}, which follows digital documentation, blogs, and code repositories to understand collaboration.
-Specifically, we draw on: (1) the LAION-Aesthetics announcement blog post \cite{laion_aesthetics}, (2) the code and data repositories hosting the LAP model,\footnote{https://github.com/christophschuhmann/improved-aesthetic-predictor} SAC dataset,\footnote{https://github.com/JD-P/simulacra-aesthetic-captions} AVA dataset,\footnote{https://github.com/imfing/ava\_downloader} and LAION-Logos dataset,\footnote{https://huggingface.co/datasets/ChristophSchuhmann/aesthetic-logo-ratings} (3) the academic paper for the AVA dataset \cite{murray2012ava}, and (4) an ~10 minute YouTube video explaining how LAP was made.\footnote{https://www.youtube.com/watch?v=OZ3krwyoeWw} Our analysis (summarized in Table \ref{tab:aesthetic_datasets_grid})focused on understanding how LAP and its training data were created and where the images and annotations in LAP's training data come from.
+We conducted a trace ethnography of the development of the LAION-Aesthetics Predictor by leveraging a variety of digital documents.
+Specifically, we draw on: (1) the LAION-Aesthetics announcement blog post \cite{laion_aesthetics}, (2) the code and data repositories hosting the LAP model,\footnote{https://github.com/christophschuhmann/improved-aesthetic-predictor} SAC dataset,\footnote{https://github.com/JD-P/simulacra-aesthetic-captions} AVA dataset,\footnote{https://github.com/imfing/ava\_downloader} and LAION-Logos dataset,\footnote{https://huggingface.co/datasets/ChristophSchuhmann/aesthetic-logo-ratings} (3) the academic paper for the AVA dataset \cite{murray2012ava}, and (4) a $\sim$10 minute YouTube video explaining how LAP was made.\footnote{https://www.youtube.com/watch?v=OZ3krwyoeWw} Our analysis (summarized in Table \ref{tab:aesthetic_datasets_grid}) focused on understanding how LAP and its training data were created and where the images and annotations in LAP's training data come from.